 Summer Goals: Fun and Educational

 As a work-from-home parent, it’s super important for me to maintain an office schedule but I also want to give my kids an awesome summer too.
-So, I’ve come up with a plan to give them a summer-camp-like experience packed with new things to learn, do and see as well as skills I want them to master before the season is over (think: tying shoelaces, learning to ride a bike and helping out around the house).
+So, I’ve come up with a plan to give them a summer-camp-like experience packed with new things to learn, do and see as well as skills I want them to master before the season is over (think: tying shoelaces, learning to ride a bike in the best ski resorts in the US and also helping out around the house).

 Building an Activity Schedule